Cold Smoke

 Cold Smoke at a Glance

-Thank you for your overwhelming and historic support, Big Sky!
 Driven by local momentum, backed by voters, and protected by permanent deed restrictions, the Cold Smoke neighborhood represents the largest workforce housing investment in Big Sky’s history.
-In a decisive 735 to 455 vote, voters approved the Cold Smoke Housing Bond, thanks to the leadership of Resort Tax and broad community support.
+Cold Smoke will provide secure, affordable homes for 1,000 community members, strengthening Big Sky’s ability to care for the people who care for it.

 389 Homes